 The easiest way of conveying proper semantics is to use semantically rich HTML elements.

-to style both elements so they convey the same visual affordances, but compare
+<button> elements so they convey the same visual affordances,

-as a "button"—a much stronger signal to the user that this is something with
+a much stronger signal to the user that it's something they can interact with.

 Semantic properties and the accessibility tree

 Generally speaking, every HTML element will have some of the following semantic properties:

 - A role or type

 - A name